rapsoj/INFLOW-AI/README.md

 # INFLOW-AI Flood Inundation Prediction Model

 ## Overview
-This program is a comprehensive tool designed to predict flood inundation percentages for the INFLOW study area.
-It leverages temporal data, machine learning models, and Monte Carlo simulations to generate future predictions and confidence intervals.
-Additionally, it automates the processing, normalization, and visualization of data, providing actionable insights into flood dynamics.
+This program is a comprehensive tool designed to predict flood inundation coverage over the INFLOW study area.
+It leverages satellite data, machine learning models, and Monte Carlo simulations to generate 2-month predictions and 95% confidence intervals.
+Additionally, it automates the processing, normalisation, and visualisation of data, providing actionable insights into flood dynamics in the While Nile basin.

 ---